Enhancing Circuit Fidelity in Transmon Qubit Rings via Operation Duration Tuning under Strong Connectivity Noise: Results

-As shown in Fig.~\ref{fig:state}, all three initial states exhibit fidelity sweet spots under the sequence of SWAP operations.
-However, several additional observations emerge.
-First, the sweet spot positions differ among the states, indicating that even under fixed device parameters and identical circuits, the optimal operating point depends on the initial quantum state.
-More interestingly, contrary to the na\"ive expectation that repeated swaps of entangled states in a noisy system would reduce fidelity, we observe the opposite trend.
-The $|\Psi\rangle_{\mathrm{GHZ}}$ state achieves the highest overall fidelity, with several sweet spots approaching the ideal value of 99.9 The fidelity of $|\Psi\rangle_{\mathrm{S}}$, involving a two-qubit entangled pair, is also superior to that of the unentangled product state $|\Psi\rangle_{1}$.
-This suggests that, within our system, a higher degree of initial entanglement can enhance robustness against connectivity noise.
-Nevertheless, the effect likely also reflects a symmetry correspondence between the initial state and the SWAP circuit, as the global symmetry of $|\Psi\rangle_{\mathrm{GHZ}}$ appears to align particularly well with that of the gate sequence.
-The detailed role of state-circuit symmetry in determining fidelity remains an open question~\cite{CABRERA2007,Sudha2011}.
-In our case, the superior performance of the highly entangled $|\Psi\rangle_{\mathrm{GHZ}}$ state highlights a practically relevant result for experiments using transmon qubit rings.
+As shown in Fig.~\ref{fig:state}, all three initial states exhibit clear optimal operation points under SWAP sequences.
+However, several important observations emerge.
+First, the positions of these optimal points vary among states, indicating that even with fixed device parameters and identical circuits, the optimal operating condition depends on the initial quantum state.
+More remarkably, contrary to the expectation that entangled states would suffer greater decoherence under repeated noisy operations, we observe the opposite trend: the fully entangled GHZ state achieves the highest overall fidelity, with several optimal points approaching the quantum error correction threshold of 99.9\%.
+The partially entangled singlet state $|\Psi\rangle_{\mathrm{S}}$ also outperforms the unentangled product state $|\Psi\rangle_{1}$.

+This suggests that higher initial entanglement can enhance robustness against connectivity noise in our system.
+The superior performance of the GHZ state may reflect favorable symmetry alignment between the initial state and the SWAP circuit structure, though the precise role of state-circuit symmetry requires further investigation~\cite{CABRERA2007,Sudha2011}.
+These results have practical implications for experimental implementations using transmon qubit rings, indicating that carefully chosen initial states can significantly improve operational fidelity.